Duns Scotus

 What is Duns Scotus most known for in Christian history?

-Duns Scotus is most known for his contributions to scholastic theology and philosophy, particularly his defense of the Immaculate Conception of Mary and his development of the concept of 'haecceitas' or 'thisness,' which explains individual uniqueness.
-He is also recognized for his doctrine of the univocity of being, which argues that existence is the same when predicated of God and creatures.
+Duns Scotus is most known for his contributions to scholastic theology and philosophy, particularly his defense of the Immaculate Conception of Mary and his development of the concept of 'haecceitas' or 'thisness.'
+He is also recognized for his argument on the univocity of being, which states that existence is the same when predicated of God and creatures.

 What were Duns Scotus's most important works?